|Colors:||Black, brown, red, chocolate, blue merle, gray, sable, multi-color|

 Owners should be prepared to take their pooch to the groomers every couple of months unless they want to learn how to do the job themselves.
 The good news is that haircuts tend to be a fun task because different styles can be created each time.

 The Bordoodle isn’t prone to any breed-specific health problems, but general issues could arise depending on many things such as age, general health, diet, and exercise.

 Male vs Female

 Male Bordoodles are usually a little larger and heavier than female Bordoodles.
 This smaller frame of the females makes them a bit more agile than males.
 When it comes to attention and affection, male Bordoodles seem to be more dominant.
 The Border Collie and Poodle mix enjoy the praise and snuggling more than the independent female typically does.
 Bordoodle Girls tend to be more reserved than Bordoodle boys as they age, whereas the males enjoy maintaining their younger carefree attitudes.
 And the girls are sometimes, but not always, more strong-willed and stubborn overall.

-The Bordoodle is an excellent companion for brand new dog parents and lifelong owners alike.
+The Bordoodle is an excellent companion for brand-new dog parents and lifelong owners alike.
 They can easily settle into apartment living, but they won’t complain about a big house and a nice fenced yard to play in.
-This breed is generally healthy and well-behaved, two qualities that important for households with young children.
+This breed is generally healthy and well-behaved, two qualities that are important for households with young children.
 And we know you’ll love their soft and fluffy coat.
 If your family is ready to adopt a new puppy, the Bordoodle is certainly worth considering.